-Your home loan will not be eligible to participate under the FHG.
+Your home loan - as an individual or as joint applicants - will not be eligible to participate under the FHBG.

-Yes, I will be
+Yes, I will be.

 If your answer to the above question is 'yes', you will be able to make the necessary declarations and satisfy the minimum age test.